Pragmatic-Idealist/Predicting_Airbnb_Prices_Manhattan/README.md

 ![Reviews](reviews.png)

 Lastly, in this heatmap cutout, Reviews are shown to be also important in determining how much a host can charge for his/her space.
-The most important components of Overall Review are Accuracy and Cleanliness, which contribute most to the overall review than any other component.
+The most important components of Overall Review are Accuracy and Cleanliness, which are correlated most to the overall review than any other component.

 ## Modeling